RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 	1. Cost 40
 	2. +1 Win point

-Danger Mitigation Tiles:
+Danger Mitigation Tiles
+Helps mitigate against danger
 1. Global Danger Reducer, minor credits
 2. Global Danger Reducer, medium credits
-3. Reduces danger on tiles around on place or activation
+3. Reduces danger on tiles around around it

-Ability Tiles:
-Score Tiles:
-1. Scaling Credit Generator
-	1. Gains +1 credit every time it enters
-2. Danger scaling credit generator
-3. Danger scaling energy generator

-Tutor Tiles, can fetch any tile from the deck next
-1. Basic Tutor (cost energy)
-2. Free tutor (no benefits)
+4. One more

+Booters
+have an ability which removes a tile from the grid for the round
+1. Row/Col booter, activated, credits
+2. Row/Col booter, on entry, credits
+3. Global Booter, on activate
+4. Global Booter, on entry

+Peekers
-Peekers, can view the next tile and keep/draw it or discard it
+Can view the next tile and keep/draw it or discard it
 1. Peek on Use, Credits
 	1. Cost 4
 	2. +1 Credits